 Before you go, you should do some research to help you choose an ethical elephant camp in Thailand.
 Here are my observations from my visit at Patara:

-they care for only 75 elephants on the camp so they can give each one their personal attention.
+- they care for only 75 elephants in the camp this way they are able give each one their personal attention

-visitors are limited and the camp allows only 8 visitors at a time.
+- visitors are limited and the camp allows only 8 visitors at one time

-there is about 10km of open land so plenty of space for elephants to roam freely.
+- there is about 10km of open land giving elephants plenty of space to roam freely

-Before our trip to Thailand, I reached out to Diana Edelman, a blogger in the community who has spent years working with elephants, to get her opinion on the welfare of elephants in Thailand.
+Before our trip to Thailand, I reached out to a blogger and elephant advocate who has spent years working with elephants, to get her opinion on the welfare of elephants in Thailand.
 Her website is a great resource if you’re deciding on volunteering with elephants.
-Here are also some other things to consider when choosing an elephant camp:
+Here are also some other things to ask yourself when choosing to volunteer with elephants:

-I think as travellers we have a lot of power.
-Where we spend our money and the choices we make can have a positive impact on our planet, animals and the communities we visit.
+I think as travellers we have a lot of power to make a difference.
+Where and how we spend our money, and the choices we make, can have a positive impact on our planet, animals and the communities we visit.

-The reality is some elephant sanctuaries may not be perfect but Patara does rescue elephants who need to be cared for that would otherwise be left in the dangerous wild, or torturous or abuse conditions somewhere else.
-They do put an emphasis on the elephants’ welfare and it seems like a good step towards helping them in a sustainable way.
+The reality is that some elephant sanctuaries are not perfect but Patara does rescue elephants who need to be cared for, which would otherwise be left in torturous or abusive conditions somewhere else.
+They do put an emphasis on the elephants’ welfare and it seems like a good step towards helping the elephant population in a sustainable and ethical way.

-I was a guest of Tourism Authority of Thailand – Canada on assignment for their #ThailandInsider campaign in Chiang Mai but as always, all opinions are my own.
+I was a guest of Tourism Thailand on assignment for their #ThailandInsider campaign in Chiang Mai but as always, all opinions are my own.